janpatrick-dev/google-keep-clone/README.md

 # google-keep-clone
-A clone of Google Keep app using React and MongoDB
+A clone of Google Keep app using MERN (MongoDB, Express, React, Node.js) stack with Sass as preprocessor.